umalenin1981/myfirstproject/README.md

 # myfirstproject
 This is my first git hub project
-I am editing the READM<E file.
-Adding some more details about project description.
+I am editing the README file.
+Adding some more details about project description.this first project gives an amazing feeling to learn more on Git.